Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Weapons & Spells Tab rework, cleaned it up and added a Mod and Target display fields which matches the roll target.
 - All Mod fields will now prepopulate the Roll Modifider popup with the set value.
 - Fixed the Talents tab text field dragging issue from the last update.
+- Character Status will now display in the banner of Charm, Gossip, Intimitate and Leadership Rolls.
 - New GM whisper button in the Combat Actions title row, and adjusted matched the Conditions hider button to match it.
 - The sheet will perform a repeating section ID scan and set them as attributes inside the sections on first opening after this update to populate the required ID's of existing sections to allow new features to function correctly.
 There is a check to only allow this to happen once as it does take a few seconds to complete.